 Q. Does my Company have to file a Form D before it advertises its offering under Rule 506(c)?

-A. As of now, issuers do not have to file a Form D prior to engaging in general solicitation or advertising.
+A. No. You do not have to file a Form D prior to engaging in general solicitation or advertising.

 Q. Does my company have to file its general solicitation and advertising materials with the SEC before generally soliciting?

 A. No, you do not have to file your general solicitation and advertising materials with the SEC before engaging in solicitations or advertising.

 Q. Can my Company sell up to 35 non-accredited investors if it engages in general solicitation and advertising?

 A. No. A company cannot engage in general solicitation and advertising if it accepts funds from even one non-accredited investor.
 Additionally, the Company must take reasonable steps to verify that each purchaser is an accredited investor,